gagneurlab/absplice/README.md

 ### AbSplice-DNA:
 To run the workflow on your own data do the following:

-- Store all vcf files for analysis in [`data/resources/vcf_files/`](https://github.com/gagneurlab/absplice/tree/master/example/data/resources/analysis_files/vcf_files).
+- Store all (or provide a symlink to) vcf files for analysis in [`data/resources/vcf_files/`](https://github.com/gagneurlab/absplice/tree/master/example/data/resources/analysis_files/vcf_files).

 - Specify the genome version that you are going to use (hg19 or hg38) in the field `genome` of the [config](https://github.com/gagneurlab/absplice/blob/master/example/workflow/config.yaml#L4) file.